mui/material-ui/docs/src/pages/components/about-the-lab/about-the-lab-es.md

 yarn add @material-ui/lab
 ```

 The lab has a peer dependency on the core components.
-If you are not already using Material-UI in your project, you can install it with:
+Si aún no estás usando Material-UI en tu proyecto, puedes instalarlo con:

 ```sh
 // usando npm